 Google is quite transparent about the things you can do to improve your law firm’s technical SEO.
 Familiarize yourself with the Webmaster Guidelines for tips on technical SEO.

 Make sure your firm’s website is fast and mobile-friendly

-Make sure your firm’s website is easy to navigate
+Make sure your law firm website is easy to navigate

 Get everything set up properly

 One good thing about technical SEO is that you just have to make sure you are set up with strong technical SEO from the beginning.
-Once that’s done, and if your website’s relatively small, then you should be able to work stress-free for the most part.
+Once that’s done, and if your law firm website is relatively small, then you should be able to work stress-free for the most part.

 How to implement SEO for lawyers

-There are two ways to level up your law firm SEO based on the above factors and get your law firm’s website to rank well in the search engine result pages.
-Firstly, you can do it yourself, or secondly, you can hire a law firm SEO expert to help you out.
+There are two ways to level up your law firm SEO based on the above factors—and ultimately, get your law firm’s website to rank well in the search engine result pages.

 Option #1: Implement SEO yourself